ZiplEix/alpha-OS/README.md

 This will launch QEMU and boot the generated ISO image.

+## Acknowledgment

+The majority of the code in Alpha OS is based on the work of Daniel McCarthy and the [OSDev](https://wiki.osdev.org/) wiki.
+However, all the code present in this repository has been thoroughly understood and assimilated.
+The documentation, on the other hand, is entirely my own work.

 ## Contributing

 Contributions are welcome!
 If you have any improvements or fixes, please submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.